-The child who was born Herman Webster Mudgett grew up to became one of the evilest monsters the world has ever seen.
+The child who was born Herman Webster Mudgett grew up to became one of the evilest criminals the world has ever seen.
 Most people know the 19th-century serial killer by his famous alias, Dr. H.H.
 Holmes.
 He was intelligent, debonair, charming, funny, and a master of premeditated murder.
-When he built his “Castle” at 63rd and Wallace in Englewood, Chicago, he equipped it with gas vaults, multiple chambers with hidden chutes, and a basement filled with torture and surgical equipment.
-Although he loved money and often killed for it, it was his compulsion for murder that drove him to unspeakable depths of depravity.
+When he built his “murder castle” at 63rd and Wallace in Englewood, Chicago, he equipped it with gas vaults, multiple chambers with hidden chutes, and a basement filled with torture and surgical equipment.
+Although he loved money and often killed for it, it was his compulsion for murder that controlled his life.

 But to think that I committed this and other crimes for the pleasure of killing my fellow beings, to hear their cries for mercy and pleas to be allowed even sufficient time to pray and prepare for death—all this is now too horrible for even me […].Holmes